Guide to Ultra Low Emission Zones (ULEZ)

-Initially the cleanest internal combustion engine cars will make the cut, though it is likely that rules will be tightened over time to push motorists towards zero emission options.
+Initially the cleanest petrol or diesel cars will make the cut, though it is likely that rules will be tightened over time to push motorists towards zero emission options.

 Tip: While some charges relate to discouraging car use in an urban centre to ease congestion, ULEZs aim to improve air quality.
 And as such, they are likely to remain in force 24/7, rather than just during traditionally busy periods.

 The first ULEZ came into force on 8th April 2019 in London.
 Here are the key details.

 The ULEZ operates in the same Central London area as the established “Congestion Charge Zone”, and the charges are supplemental to it.